 The timeless magic that makes this place and this island so special cannot be broken by a few modern conveniences.

-Ko Lanta forms the most southern district of Krabi province and is an ideal jump-off point for the unspoilt Turatao islands (Ko Lipe) or Langkawi (Malaysia).
+Ko Lanta forms the southernmost district of Krabi province and is an ideal jump-off point for the unspoilt Turatao islands (Ko Lipe) or Langkawi (Malaysia).

 Just south of Thailands southern capital Phuket, the worldwide famous Phi Phi-Islands and the south western coastal town of Krabi, on the east side of Phang Nga Bay, Ko Lanta preserves its community spirit in both family and business life.
 With clear, cool waters and superb white sand beaches stretching along a 30 kilometer coastline, its paradisical appeal remains unmarred by mass tourism.
 The island, which reaches a height of almost 500 meters at its extreme end, also boasts a mountain range covered with rain forest.